brkdaglar/StackAndQueueOperations/README.md

 To the stackOut.txt and tailOut.txt files status after each operation sent.

-Latest versions of stack and queue sent to stack.txt and tail.txt files
+Latest versions of stack and queue sent to stack.txt and queue.txt files